marcbachmann/metalman/README.md

 const metalman = require('metalman')

 // Load middlewares
-// registers a `schema` handler, check the `schema` attribute in the example below const schema = require('metalman-schema')
+// registers a `schema` handler, see the `schema` attribute in the example below const schema = require('metalman-schema')

-// registers an `action` handler, check the `action` attribute in the example below
+// registers an `action` handler, see the `action` attribute in the example below
 // Basically it just proxies the `action` attribute of a command to the middleware factory
 //   e.g. `function action (command) { return command.action }`
 const action = metalman.action